 Yes, very much yes.
 Ask anyone who’s survived shell shock trench warfare.
 Or D-DAy.
 Or Vietnam.
 Or terrorist attacks.
 Or cancer.
 Or a rotten marriage or divorce.
 Or rape.
 Or abuse.
 Or bad a relationship.
 Or a losing everything you worked for.
 Or a life of abject poverty.
 Or persecution.
 Or injustice and oppression on account of your sex, skin color, or falsely ascribed heritage and gene pool.
 Hell is everywhere.

 Ask any Christian out there what any of these mean and you will get a round-about answer if any at all.
-Most will just defer to Dante’s Inferno “hell”.
+Most might defer to Dante’s Inferno “hell”.
 How do so many Greek concepts come to mean the same thing?
 How do so many Christians know nothing about these?

 Death